 Access Control Security for System Mutexes

-The .NET Framework version 2.0 provides the ability to query and set Windows access control security for named system objects.
+.NET provides the ability to query and set Windows access control security for named system objects.
 Protecting system mutexes from the moment of creation is recommended because system objects are global and therefore can be locked by code other than your own.

 For information on access control security for mutexes, see the MutexSecurity and MutexAccessRule classes, the MutexRights enumeration, the GetAccessControl, SetAccessControl, and OpenExisting methods of the Mutex class, and the Mutex(Boolean, String, Boolean, MutexSecurity) constructor.